 Through Graham’s coaching career, he has seen a shift in what makes a person ‘fit’ for a role as a leader.
 One of his key views is that leadership is a ‘doing’ thing, a series of purposeful and mindful acts.
 Historically the sequence that determined success was: skills, intellect and attitude.
 Given the level of complexity and uncertainty now faced, these priorities have shifted to: attitude, bandwidth, wisdom, intellect and then skills.
 It is through these lenses that Graham coaches and develops leaders.

-Graham will use this sequence in the workshop to help you think about what leadership is and give you the tools to prepare yourself so you can take full advantage of the time you spend with your mentor.
+Graham will use these lenses in the workshop to help you think about what leadership is and develop your attention and inquiry skills for the time you spend with your mentor.

-You are eligible to apply if you are in your final year of undergarduate, graduate entry masters or research degree study in the Faculty of Health Sciences.
+You are eligible to apply if you are in your final year of undergraduate, graduate entry masters or higher degree research study in the Faculty of Health Sciences.

 Successful applicants have previously held leadership positions at school, university or in their community.

-For further information contact the Events and Programs Co-ordinator at firstname.lastname@example.org
+For further information contact Danni Morgan - Events and Programs Co-ordinator at email@example.com